NO, IT IS NOT; NOT, ALWAYS

 DT500mag: – What is the exhibition about?

-Andreas Rod:– We are a professional portrait photographer and creative director, working in the industries for a good while.
-This time we are inspired by the rock and roll aesthetics of American portrait moguls.
+Andreas Rod: – We are both Masters of Arts, both professional portrait photographer and creative director, were working in the industries for a good while.
+This time we are inspired by American portrait moguls’ rock and roll aesthetics.
 Our party is about capturing the spontaneity of the illustrative story.
 It is about meeting kind of rebels, not rebel looks…right there, right then, having fun, touching the raw moment, the revelation and enjoying our excellent skills to snap it.

-Arthur Sopin: – No It Is Not Not Always exposure is an old-school happening, not the promotedold school fart.
-We prefer to challenge and interact with the human senses through a multitude of provocation initially by the photo camera and context.
-We are featuring it up with chosen installations and performances from DT500 MAG’s Open Call.
-We play with the dynamics of stereotypes, posing the question, and effort will.
+Arthur Sopin: – No, It Is Not Always exposure is an old-school happening, not the promoted old-school gas.
+We prefer to challenge and interact with the human senses through many provocations initially by the photo camera and context.
+We feature it with chosen installations and performances from DT500 MAG’s Open Call.
+We play with the dynamics of stereotypes, pre justices, clichees posing the question and effort will.

 DT500MAG: – Is the meta-modernist narrative confusing?

-Arthur Sopin: – The Term of Oscillation is our detail.
-It is like wobbling and straying from side to side- as happens during the creative thinking process, without necessarily knowing the result, without planing the end of the story.
-The practice itself, being above… above all the academic crap… and doing your thing.
-All with the ranges and the contradictions of two instincts: Eros vs. Thanatos.
+Arthur Sopin: – The Term Oscillation is our detail.
+It is like wobbling and straying from side to side- as happens during the creative thinking process, without necessarily knowing the result, without planning the end of the story.
+The practice itself, above all the academic theories… and doing Your Thing.
+All with the ranges and the contradictions of two instincts: Eros vs Thanatos.

 Andres Rod: – They are Kids of action, symbol makers, or the new hot generators.
-It is not about being the beauty; it is about the beast becoming the beauty, fresh romanticism.
+It is not about being the beauty but about the beast becoming the beauty, fresh romanticism.

-“ Our fancy sentiment is to frame the on-going visionary moves.
-Babes, we are living in involving times… Andreas and I are doomed vs. blessed to portrait the diversity of the beautiful subs ( *as in subcultures). “
+“ Our fancy sentiment is to frame the ongoing visionary moves.
+Babes, we are living in involving times… Andreas and I are doomed vs blessed to portray the diversity of the beautiful subs ( *as in subcultures). “

-Arthur Sopin: – No It Is Not Not Always: It is not about the trends, or the manners or whatever traditions; it is not always!
+Arthur Sopin: – No, It Is Not Always: It is mostly not about the trends, manners, or traditions; it is not always!
 It is abstractedly about meanings.
-Finally, it is not about ” being crazy” or, however, different just for ” being different” sake; it is not a gimmick ” being cool” or to get the attention or fame; it is not about the styling or interior.
-It is not always faking till you making it, but we are not excluding anyone.
-It is all true and social artistry alive for communal transformation.
+Finally, it is not about ” being mad” or, however, different just for ” being different” sake; it is not a gimmick of ” being cool” or to get attention or fame; it is not about the styling or interior.
+It is not always faking till you make it, but we are not excluding anyone, but choosing the most entertaining ones.
+It is all true, and social artistry is alive for communal transformation.

-Andreas Rod:- What we did is documentary photography, a frozen moment, or -ts.
+Andreas Rod:- We did documentary photography, a frozen moment, or -ts.
 The rest is a free impression.
-DT 500 zine is giving some ideas on what, how, and where these impressions create expressions.
+DT 500 zine gives some ideas on what, how, and where these impressions create expressions.